DarkDeciders/CareFinder/README.md

 - **Chatbot**: `/chat`
 - **Health Check**: `/health`

-Full API documentation is available at `/api-docs` when running the development server.
+*Full API documentation will be available at `/api-docs` when running the development server.*

 ## 🆘 Support & Help